 Consider scheduling admin and IT management tasks to execute outside of peak traffic times3.

 Use redundant network connections in tandem with your primary network links to essentially double bandwidth.
 The only caveat is this removes the safeguard aspect of redundancy, so this should only be used for temporary capacity increases4.

 Prioritize traffic based on need with quality of service (QoS) management and rserve more network capacity for the most business-critical applications.

 Have your network admin slow or restrict non-essential traffic via firewall or network protocol.

 Organizations requiring a more permanent or substantial increase to network capacity for future innovation or growth should look at leveraging a network service that is designed for network flexibility and scalability.

 Network infrastructure setups optimized for flexible capacity include Dark fiber, designed to increase network bandwidth with the ability to process multiple data signals simultaneously on different wavelengths.

 4. Work With A Local Managed Network Services Provider

 Leveraging the right expertise can clear up any questions related to how to increase business internet bandwidth and identify areas of improvement.

 SCE Carrier Solutions is a local managed network services provider (MNSP) specializing in providing Southern California organizations with high capacity, reliable, cost-effective, and scalable network solutions.
-We offer several network services optimized for bandwidth, including DIA, wavelength services, and dark fiber services, tailored to your unique capacity needs.
+We offer several network services optimized for bandwidth, including dark fiber services, tailored to your unique capacity needs.